 Despite free admission there is a spartan crowd at the Republican Stadium which holds almost 15,000 people.
 The stadium was built between 1933 and 1935 under the auspices of architect Koryun Hakoyan.
 It was then known as the Dinamo Stadium but after major renovation in 1999, including a new roof, it became known as the Republican Stadium (Hanrapetakan Stadium).
 However in October of that year, the Armenian Prime Minister and a number of other politicians were assassinated in an attack on the parliament and the stadium was officially renamed as the Vazgan Sargsyan Republican Stadium in his honour.

 It’s a very beautiful stadium with neo-classical colonnades curving seductively around the arena.
 The external fascia of the main stand is a real architectural treasure.
 The modern roof could have looked incongruous against the classical lines but instead it has a beauty of its own which compliments the older parts of the stadium.
-With the Hrazdan Stadium out of commission all of Armenians international are now played at the Republican Stadium.
+With the Hrazdan Stadium out of commission all of Armenia’s international matches are now played at the Republican Stadium.
 It was Armenia’s 2003 match against Spain which produced the stadium’s record gate of 16,000.
 In my opinion it is one of the most architecturally important stadiums in Europe and a visit comes highly recommended.

 Saturday May 20th – Armenian Premier League

 FC Gandzasar Kapan 1 (Harutyunyan 44)

 Att: 300 (at Vazgen Sargsyan Republican Stadium) .